antoniobarbalau/antoniobarbalau.github.io/dialogue.md

 Let me dwell on this last point because I find it so awesome.
 That which grounds and explains all beings is not itself any being.
 That which grounds and explains all phenomena is not itself a phenomena.
 That which grounds and explains all ideas is not itself an idea.
 That which grounds and explains both good and bad is not itself good or bad, it is that which grounds and explains both of them.
 That which grounds and explains all things which are caused is not itself a thing which is caused.
 That which grounds and explains all things which observe and all things which are observed is not something which observes or something which is observed.
 That which grounds and explains all intelligible things is not itself an intelligible thing.
 So you can never get to know it.

+## Optimizing Goals

+Maybe we don't need to understand everything, maybe we just need to understand how to act in order to fulfil our goal.
+But which goal?
+Avoiding pain would be a straight answer.

 ## Understanding how to act